 with a vintage poplar dowel seen in the end center of the end.
 PWM

-Click Here to view the third post in the arched poplar frames work series.
+Click Here to view the post on the leaded stained glass windows

 Click Here to view the first post on the mahogany sash and passenger windows work